doo/scanbot-sdk-example-ios/README.md

 ## Scanbot SDK example apps for iOS

-This example app shows how to integrate the Scanbot SDK for iOS.
+These example apps show how to integrate the [Scanbot SDK](https://scanbot.io/sdk) for iOS.

 ## What is Scanbot SDK?